Stage I treatment increase the Spermatogonium cells (spermatogonial stem cells) number.

 The presences of spermatogonial stem cells give us the hope to restore the non-obstructive azoospermic patients’ fertility.

-The reasons of block in spermatogonial differentiation are not know yet, but studies (click here to download) showing that this block was due to damage to the somatic environment.
+The reasons of the block in spermatogonial differentiation are not known yet, but studies showing that this block was due to damage to the somatic environment.
 They also found that in many such cases, suppression of testosterone for a short period of time could restore spermatogonial stem cells divisions.

 Stage II treatment increase the Spermatogonial Stem cells differentiation (early stages of spermatogenesis).